cultuurnet/udb3-backend/readme.md

 The following logs contain info about CLI commands that run continuously as supervisor scripts.

-- `command_bus.log` contains logs about the commands handled by resque workers (e.g. bulk labelling and exports)
 - `amqp.curators.log` contains logs about the [uit-curatoren](https://github.com/cultuurnet/uit-curatoren/) events that get processed through the `amqp-listen-curators` CLI command
 - `amqp.json-imports.log` contains logs about JSON-LD imports that get processed through the `amqp-listen-imports` CLI command
 - `amqp.xml-imports.log` contains logs about XML imports that get processed through the `amqp-listen` CLI command
 - `amqp.uitpas.log` contains logs about UiTPAS events that get processed through the `amqp-listen-uitpas` CLI command
+- `resque.bulk-label-offer.log` contains logs about the resque worker for the `bulk_label_offer` queue
+- `resque.event-export.log` contains logs about the resque worker for the `event_export` queue
-- `resque.bulk-labelling.log` contains logs about the resque worker for bulk labelling
+- `resque.imports.log` contains logs about the resque worker for the (JSON-LD) `imports` queue

 ### Service logs